ppouke/PWP/README.md

 ```

-The diagram for relationships between models van be found in the wiki under DL2.
+The diagram for relationships between models can be found in the wiki under DL2.
 Database design and implementation

 # How to run tests of the database